a bit about me

 My work is shaped by the wisdom and bravery of Designers who’ve come before me.
 This mind-map illustrates the abundant roots from which my work blooms.

 Creatives like Jessica Bellamy and Amanda Phingbodhipakkiya inspire me to bridge creative expression with critical knowledge sharing.
 Heartworkers like Audre Lorde, adrienne maree brown, and Tricia Hersey have given me permission to be bold and radically honest in my practice.
-Baltimore-based visionaries like Bilphena Yahwon and Denise Shanté Brown breathe life into holding care-centered and generative space with community.
+DMV-based visionaries like Bilphena Yahwon and Jennifer White-Johnson breathe life into holding care-centered and generative space with community.

 Back to Top